 The NAACP announces their Los Angeles Theatre Award Nominations, including Phantom Projects’ production of The Bluest Eye.
 The show, which ran for 4 weeks at the Miles Memorial Playhouse in Santa Monica, received nominations for Best Lead Actress (Sola Bamis) and Best Featured Actress (Danika Butler).

-$500,000 worth of costumes are donated to Phantom Projects.
+$500,000 worth of costumes are donated to Phantom Projects from the Costume House.
 The gift allows the company to add a new stream of revenue renting out the costumes to schools and theatres across the United States.
 It takes nearly 50 volunteers and 3 weeks of work to prepare for the arrival of the thousands of costumes.
 Articles in the Los Angeles Times, San Gabriel Valley Tribune, and Whittier Daily News help announce the arrival.

 The City of La Mirada votes to triple current funding to $20,000 annually and to expand the Phantom Projects series from two shows to three shows a year.